What is a SKU?

 Working with many companies delivering their fulfilment requirements, we need to operate a fool-proof stock control system that ensures that we are always on top of every item of stock we store in our warehouse.
 As part of this system, we use individual codes for each piece of stock, known as a stock keeping unit (SKU).
 Here we answer some of the most asked questions about SKUs.

-An SKU is attributed to each product on its arrival in the warehouse, and that product is then placed on the appropriate shelf/storage box etc. On receipt of an order, the pick and pack operatives can identity the correct product prior to packing and despatching.
+Your product SKUs are attributed to each product upon arrival at the warehouse.
+The product is then placed on the appropriate shelf/storage box etc. Upon receipt of an order, the pick and pack operatives can easily identity the correct product prior to packing and despatching.

 It is important to link your SKU system with your order system – in the case of an order fulfilment company such as Adstral, this would be linked with the 3PL Manager® software.
 The system then automatically keeps track of each item as it is picked, packed and despatched, which provides a clear view of current stock levels.